readmeio/rdme/README.md

     rdme: openapi [path-to-file.json] --key=API_KEY --id=API_DEFINITION_ID
 ```

-Note that the `@XX` in the above examples refers to the version of `rdme` (e.g. `@7.0`).
-We recommend [configuring Dependabot to keep your actions up-to-date](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot).
+Note that the `@XX` in the above examples refers to the version of `rdme`.
+You can see examples featuring the latest version in [our docs](https://docs.readme.com/docs/rdme#example-syncing-an-openapi-definition).
+We recommend pointing to a fixed version, as opposed to pointing to something like the `main` branch, which could unexpectedly break your workflows.
+We also recommend [configuring Dependabot to keep your actions up-to-date](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot).

 ### OpenAPI / Swagger